kiwix/kiwix-js/TESTS.md

 End-to-end (e2e) tests are implemented with [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/), which in turn uses [Mocha](https://mochajs.org/) as the testing framework.
 The tests can be found in the `tests` directory, and are implemented as ES6 modules.
 Each test consists of a runner for a specified browser (e.g.
 `microsoftEdge.e2e.runner.js`) which in turn imports one or more specification test suites (e.g. `legacy-ray_charles.e2e.spec.js`).
 The test suites load a specific ZIM archive, and undertake tests in both JQuery and ServiceWorker modes.
 Each ZIM tested should have its own `e2e.spec.js` suite.
+You will also see some runners designed to do remote testing on legacy browsers on BrowserStack.
+These are named `*.bs.spec.js`.

-These tests are run automatically on every push and pull request by the GitHub Actions runner `CI.yml` (in the `.github/workflows` directory).
+Standard e2e tests on GitHub Actions are run automatically on every push and pull request by the GitHub Actions runner `CI.yml` (in the `.github/workflows` directory).
 They can also be run locally with the following procedure:

 * Ensure you have installed the dependencies (`npm install` in the project root);
 * Ensure you have built the app with source code, so you can more easily debug (`npm build-src`);